utku-norman/justhink-ros/README.md

 source /opt/ros/foxy/setup.bash
 source install/local_setup.bash

+# Make sure the justhink_world Python package in the virtual environment path is being used.
 # Do this once per terminal not to extend PYTHONPATH with the same entry.
 export PYTHONPATH=$PYTHONPATH:/home/$USER/ros_ws/src/justhink-ros/venv/lib/python3.8/site-packages/